Learning to Deal with Death: 8 Strategies for Coping with Mortality

 by Kristal Borjas November 02, 2020 5 min read

 Death and mortality are nothing new to humanity; they are an expected part of life and something that every single one of us experiences.
 And yet, while we all experience it, we confront and cope with mortality in our own ways.
 For many, it simply presents new challenges and struggles, as there is no single, easy approach to facing the impending death of a loved one or confronting our own mortality.
+This includes decisions about how to honor their memory, such as choosing urns for ashes that reflect their personality and the love shared.

 Regardless of whether it’s related to the coronavirus or not, here are 8 strategies to help you process and deal with mortality and death.